turingschool/try-turing/_posts/2000-01-31-front-end-project.markdown

 title: Front End Project
 layout: post
 date: 2000-01-31
-permalink: front-end-projects
+permalink: front-end-project
 ---

 Congratulations!
 You know know a bit more about front-end engineering, including HTML, CSS, and JavaScript.
 Now it's time to put everything together in this paired project.

-Have one partner start a new codepen and change to "Collab Mode".
-See the [collab mode instructions](https://blog.codepen.io/documentation/pro-features/collab-mode/) for more info.
-This will allow you to work on the same project simultaneously.
+Both partners will open a new codepen, and you'll work together to bounce ideas of of each other and be an extra pair of eyes when you are stuck.

 Take a look at [Sushi Jiggler](https://jenniferdewalt.com/sushi_jiggler.html).